Lubowa

-Lubowa is a location in Wakiso District of the Central Region of Uganda.
+Lubowa is a neighborhood in Wakiso District of the Central Region of Uganda.
 It is a suburb of Kampala, the capital of Uganda and the largest city in that country.

 Location

 Lubowa is bordered by Kabowa to the north, Najjanankumbi and Makindye to the northeast, Munyonyo to the east, Kaazi to the southeast, Kajjansi to the south, Nakigalala to the west, and Buddo to the west.
 It is located approximately 11.5 km by road south of the Kampala central business district, on the Kampala-Entebbe Road.